timroster/ibmcloud_schematics_bigip_multinic_declared/README.md

 - Have access to [Gen 2 VPC](https://cloud.ibm.com/vpc-ext/).
 - The given VPC must have at least one subnet with one IP address unassigned (up to 5 are supported)
-- The BIG-IP™ image name can reference the name of a custom image in your region or the public TMOS images available on IBM cloud.
+- The BIG-IP™ image name is the name of a custom VPC image in your region.
+To import a public F5 BIG-IP image see: [BIG-IP public image importer](https://github.com/jgruberf5/ibmcloud_schematics_bigip_image_importer).
 - This template uses F5 Automation and Orchestration declaration URL downloads.
 This is a new feature in tmos-cloudinit.
 You must be using custom VPC images which are patched with the latest version of tmos-cloudinit modules.

-Public BIG-IP™ images available on IBM Cloud are:

-- bigip-14-1-3-1-0-0-8-all-1slot
-- bigip-14-1-3-1-0-0-8-ltm-1slot
-- bigip-15-1-2-0-0-9-all-1slot
-- bigip-15-1-2-0-0-9-ltm-1slot

 They are supported in the following regions: